DevExpress/devextreme-documentation/api-reference/10 UI Widgets/SearchBoxMixin/1 Configuration/searchExpr.md

 Specifies a data object's field name or an expression whose value is compared to the search string.

 ---
-If you need to search several fields, assign an array of field names to this option.
+If you need to search several fields, assign an array of field names to this property.

     searchExpr: ["firstName", "lastName"]